 How stressed have you been lately?
 Whether you are coping with relationship conflict, feeling overwhelmed at work, dealing with physical issues like an illness, or experiencing mental strain, stress can take a toll on your body.

 Sometimes, it’s obvious that you are feeling stressed, but other times it can sneak up on you.
-Observing your body for signs of stress is important because it give you insight into the effects stress is having on your body and mind so that you can take steps to minimize its impact.
+Observing your body for signs of stress is important because it gives you insight into the effects stress is having on your body and mind so that you can take steps to minimize its impact.
 What happens if you don’t pay attention?

 What Happens When You’re Feeling Stressed